 Snowflake Integration

-• enable outgoing traffic to Datadog using a network rule
+- Enable outbound traffic to Datadog with a network rule.

-• store the Datadog API securely in a secret
+- Store the Datadog API key securely in a secret.

-• bundle the network rule and the secret in an external access integration
+- Bundle the rule and the secret in an external access integration.

 Network Rule

 Create a Snowflake Network Rule to allow outbound traffic to Datadog.
-Note that depending on the region your Datadog account is hosted in the address will be different.
+Note that the endpoint varies by Datadog region.
 The address for a Datadog account hosted in Europe is http-intake.logs.datadoghq.eu.

 CREATE OR REPLACE NETWORK RULE DATADOG_API